 Having surgery is not a first-line treatment.
 It is an option if the above treatments do not help or are unsuitable.

 Removing or destroying the lining of the womb is an option.
-This is called endometrial ablation or resection.
-An instrument is passed into the womb via the vagina.
+This is called endometrial ablation.
+This can be done in a number of ways, using heat, laser or energy waves.
+It can be done by passing an instrument into the womb through the vagina, or can be done through the tummy, using ultrasound or magnetic resonance imaging (MRI) scans to guide the energy waves to the right place.
 The aim is to remove as much of the lining of the womb as possible.
-This can be done in various ways such as by using heat, microwaves, and freezing treatment (cryotherapy).
-This treatment prevents women from having children in the future.
-However, there have been some pregnancies in otherwise fertile women, so it cannot be used as contraception.
 Usually this is very successful but sometimes it needs to be repeated as it is not permanent.
-Read more about surgical treatment options for heavy vaginal bleeding.
+See separate leaflet called Menorrhagia Surgery which discusses surgical treatment options for heavy vaginal bleeding.

 Hysterectomy is the traditional operation where the womb is totally removed.
 However, hysterectomy is done much less commonly these days since endometrial ablation became available in the 1990s.
 It is a more major operation, with more possible problems and a longer recovery time.
 It may be considered if all other treatment options have not worked for you.
-Find out more about hysterectomy.
+See separate leaflet called Hysterectomy.

 Emergency treatment to rapidly stop heavy bleeding